For my point of view – there’s no doubt Zimbra Opensource Mailserver – is one of the best product in in the OpenSource Groupware.

 Quite Stabil, quick and reliable as a mailserver solution, with the full experience of an Exchange Server.
 Allthough there still many tweaks, configuration etc – before youre having a fully proved Mailserver.
 I’ll try to describe the most important scenarios with the Zimbra Server

-- * a Running installation of Debian 16.04LTS (In this case)
+- * a Running installation of Ubuntu 16.04LTS (In this case)

 - * an already created MX-record for a valid domain.

 Press on the download link at zimbra.com and fill out the contact information needed for being able to download the server – I normally download zimbra directly to the server.

 $ tar -xvzf zcs-XXXXXXXXX-gz